 Investigation, study, and seminar discussion of selected topics and/or contemporary issues in biological science not covered in regular classes.
 Topics are announced in the schedule of classes and will be arranged as interest deems.
-May be repeated, but not more than 12 credit hours may be applied to graduation requirements.
-Junior standing and permission of the instructor required.
+It May be repeated, but not more than 12 credit hours may be applied to graduation requirements.
+Junior standing and permission from the instructor are required.